 If you follow this plan, you’ll end up with a good number of college acceptance letters.
 This will give you enough information and confidence to help you choose Mr. or Mrs. Right.

 The academic credentials of a college are the most important factor when choosing your future.
 Consider the academic environment before choosing your perfect school.
-It’s easy to fall in love with a beautiful campus, but class size, degree plans, competition level, opportunities to get involved, and professors are all key components of your college experience.
+It’s easy to fall for the allure of a beautiful campus, but remember to put your academics first.
+A school’s academic reputation, degree plans, and unique learning opportunities are all major factors that have a direct impact on the quality of your college education.

 Here’s why some former KD students chose their schools: